petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 Another call to `calkit status` shows our pipeline needs to be run, which makes sense, so let's give it another `calkit run`.
-You'll note at the very start our Docker image build stage is not rerun thanks to DVC tracking the inputs and outputs.
+You'll note at the very start our Docker image build stage is not rerun thanks to DVC tracking and caching the inputs and outputs.

 The output of `calkit status` now shows something we haven't seen yet: we have some new data produced as part of those simulation runs.